LeanaNeuber/PrestaCop/README.md

 - [x] Refactor all service, extract methods/classes and such (Céline, Florian)
 - [x] Provide proper data cleansing on CSV (I think this is not necessary atm)
 - [x] Add command line parameters or environment variables to all our services except Analysis (not started yet) (Lea)
 - [x] Update all readmes with information on the command line parameters and functionality
+- [x] Implement the Spark Analysis (Colombe)
+- [x] Think about analysis that can be performed on the data (All)
+- [x] Think about archiving mechanism (Florian) --> not done anymore

 ## Questions to ask
 - [x] Can we do some services in another language than Scala?
 Example: the alert service (AWS Lambda can't be used in Scala)